 Pub.
-L.106-102, 113 Stat.
-1338, codified in relevant part at 15 U.S.C. §§ 6801-6809 and §§ 6821-6827, as amended
+L. No. 106-102, 113 Stat.
+1338, codified in relevant part primarily at 15 U.S.C. §§ 6801-6809, §§ 6821-6827

-Title V, subtitle A, of this Act requires the FTC, along with several other agencies, to issue regulations (see 16 CFR Part 313) ensuring that financial institutions protect the privacy of consumers' personal financial information.
-Such institutions must develop and give notice of their privacy policies to their own customers at least annually and before disclosing any consumer's personal financial information to an unaffiliated third party, must give notice and an opportunity for that consumer to "opt out" from such disclosure.
-Under the Dodd-Frank Act, this rule transferred to the Bureau of Consumer Financial Protection, but the FTC will continue to have authority to enforce it.
-The subtitle also requires the FTC and other agencies to issue regulations (see 16 CFR Part 314) for the safeguarding of personal financial information.
+Title V, subtitle A, of this Act (15 U.S.C. § 6801 et seq.) requires the FTC, along with the Federal banking agencies and other regulators, to issue regulations ensuring that financial institutions protect the privacy of consumers' personal financial information.
+Such institutions must develop and give notice of their privacy policies to their own customers at least annually (except where exempted under section 75001 of the Fixing America's Surface Transportation Act (FAST Act), Pub.
+L. No. 114–94, 129 Stat.
+1787, codified at 15 U.S.C.
+6803(f)), and before disclosing any consumer's personal financial information to an unaffiliated third party, and must give notice and an opportunity for that consumer to "opt out" from such disclosure.
+Under the Dodd-Frank Act, this rulemaking authority transferred to the Bureau of Consumer Financial Protection (except with respect to certain motor vehicle dealers), but the FTC continues to have enforcement authority.
+Subtitle A also requires the FTC and other agencies to issue regulations for the safeguarding of personal financial information; this authority did not transfer.
 The Act also limits the sharing of account number information for marketing purposes.